There are a number of funding options available to eligible University of Adelaide students studying overseas as part of

 If you are a New Zealand citizen but an Australian permanent resident, you are not eligible for OS-HELP, as you are not a Special Category Visa holder.
 Your residency status will be verified as part of the loan approval process.

-When applying for your OS-HELP loan you will need to submit:
+When applying for your OS-HELP loan you will need to submit the following items to Study Overseas:

 - a copy of your current New Zealand passport

 - a copy of your International Movements Record (available to request from the Department of Immigration and Border Protection (DIBP))

 - a copy of your Special Category Visa entitlement, available from the DIBP Visa Entitlement Verification Online (VEVO) website

 Further information about NZ citizen eligibility can be found at the Study Assist website.

 To view all programs offering (fully or partially) funded places, click the relevant button below.

 Students will only be considered for funding if they have successfully applied for the relevant program in GLAS.
 Official offers for funding will be made through GLAS.

-- New Colombo Plan Mobility Grant funding is available for students enrolled in the Bachelor of Business (Global).
-Funding of $5000 is available for exchange to any of our partners in Japan, Singapore, Thailand, or Hong Kong.
+- New Colombo Plan Mobility Grant funding of up to $7000 is available for selected students for exchange to any of our partners in Japan, Singapore, Thailand, China, Taiwan or Hong Kong.

 New Colombo Plan Mobility Grants